Call Now 01835 822277

 When we think about self-catering today, we picture cosy cottages, modern comforts and an effortless booking experience.
 But when Jill Bristow founded what would become Unique Cottages, there was a lot of work to be done.

-The Scottish Borders then became her home when she left the coach touring company in the 1960s.
+The Scottish Borders became Jill’s home when she left the coach touring company in the 1960s.
 Jill had friends who loved visiting her in the Borders, and when she saw rural cottages sitting empty and neglected, she noticed potential, not just for a business idea, but a chance to extend her love for Scotland through a stay in a cosy home of one's own, surrounded by extraordinary scenery.

 The Beginning

-Obtaining a property on the Buccleuch Estate was key in the growth of its business and eventually amounted to a great 46 cottages.
+Obtaining a property on the Buccleuch Estate was key in the growth of Jill’s business and eventually amounted her to a great 49 properties altogether.
 Jill expressed great admiration for the Duke (John) of Buccleuch, and their relationship was clearly one of mutual respect, as he once wrote to her regarding her hard work: “It seems quite clear that Hercules had a fairly easy time of it.”
-Indeed, Jill drove over 40,000 miles a year to travel to the cottages she managed and cleaned.
-Her little red mini, which doubled as a van, was often packed to the roof with blankets, lamps and at one point an oven.

 Strong Relationships with Owners

 Jill worked closely with estates, farmers, shepherds and families and built relationships that lasted decades.
-She was known to arrive at a cottage with her cat and dog, which she named Ross and Cromarty, after the beautiful Highland County, both of whom were beloved by many guests and owners.
+She was known to arrive at a cottage with her cat and dog, which she named Ross and Cromarty, after the Highland County, both of whom were beloved by many guests and owners.
 She was gifted her kitten, Ross, after an owner remembered she loved Siamese cats and happened to have some newborn kittens.
 From receiving a kitten to attending barn dances with the locals, it’s safe to say Jill was a trusted, friendly face people were happy to be working with.
-The same long-standing partnership approach is still at the heart of how we work with owners across Scotland, with extensive knowledge of each property, our commitment to owners and their vision for their properties remains just as important now as ever.

 Personal Knowledge of Every Cottage